KeithDHedger/KKFileManager/README.md

 It's very simply functional at the moment, use is:<br>
 kkfilemanager /path/to/folder<br>

+To build run:<br>
+./autogen.s --prefix=/usr<br>
+make<br>
+NOT recommended yet:<br>
+sudo make install<br>

+Although the application is installable it is still in it's infancy so best is to runit from the KKFileManager/app folder.<br>

 TODO ( in no particular order ):<br>
 add gtk3 functionality<br>
 add forward/back<br>